AdobeDocs/commerce-testing/src/pages/functional-testing-framework/test/annotations.md

 ## Principles

-The following conventions apply to annotations in the Magento Functional Testing Framework (MFTF):
+The following conventions apply to annotations in the Functional Testing Framework:

 - All annotations are within an `<annotations>` element.
 - Each element within corresponds to a supported annotation type.